Nuand/bladeRF/hdl/README.md

 [download]: https://www.nuand.com/fpga/ (nuand/FPGA Images)

 ## Required Software ##
-We use an [Altera][altera] [Cyclone IV E FPGA][cive].
+We use an [Intel (Altera)][intel] [Cyclone IV E FPGA][cive].
 The size of the FPGA is the only difference between the x40 and x115 models.
-Altera provides their [Quartus Prime][quartus] software for synthesizing designs for their FPGAs.
+Intel provides their [Quartus Prime][quartus] software for synthesizing designs for their FPGAs.
 The Lite Edition is free of charge, but not open source, and may require registering on their site to download the software.

-**Important Note:** Be sure to download [Quartus Prime version 17.0][quartus], which the bladeRF project files are based upon.
-The updates to Quartus Prime 17.0 are not reverse-compatible with earlier Quartus versions, nor will future versions necessarily be reverse-compatible with 17.0.
+**Important Note:** Be sure to download and install [Quartus Prime version 17.1][quartus], which the bladeRF project files are based upon.
+Updates to Quartus Prime are not guaranteed to be reverse-compatible with earlier Quartus versions, nor will future versions necessarily be reverse-compatible.

-[altera]: https://www.altera.com/ (Altera, part of the Intel Programmable Solutions Group)
+[intel]: https://www.altera.com/ (Altera, part of the Intel Programmable Solutions Group)
-[quartus]: https://dl.altera.com/17.0/?edition=lite (Quartus Prime Lite Edition v17.0)
+[quartus]: https://dl.altera.com/17.1/?edition=lite (Quartus Prime Lite Edition v17.1)
 [cive]: https://www.altera.com/products/fpga/cyclone-series/cyclone-iv/overview.html

 ## HDL Structure ##